Regional Economic Development Initiative (REDI)

 Community Counseling Clinic

-The Community Counseling Clinic (CCC) is a training clinic for students who are earning their master's degree.
+The Community Counseling Clinic (CCC) is a training clinic for students who are earning their master's degree in counseling.
 The clinic's counselors and trainees provide individual, family, couples, and group counseling services to YSU students and their families, as well as all children, adolescents, and adults living in Youngstown and its surrounding communities.
-All counseling services provided to YSU students are free of charge.
-Services are provided to non-YSU students and their families for a greatly reduced fee--usually $1 a session, depending on income level.

 The CCC offers a relaxed and confidential environment to discuss personal, relationship, academic, or work-related problems.
 Examples of matters which may cause one to seek counseling include: academic success-related concerns, relationship problems, family conflicts, adjustment-related problems, depression, anxiety, career indecision, and loss and grief issues.
 Talking with a counselor can be an important first step in making desired life changes.

 Day and evening appointments are available.
 Appointments can be made in person or by calling (330) 941-3056.
 The CCC is located in Room 3101 in the Beeghly College of Education, which is at the corner of Fifth and Rayen avenues.
+Free parking is available.
 Additional information is available at the Community Counseling Clinic website.

 The Ohio Small Business Development Center